-I used to think chore charts were silly.
+I used to think having a chore chart was silly.
 My mother never used them, so why should I?

 Now, we’re a family of converts.
 What happened?